Other

 CLAIMS AGENT

-A Court-appointed entity that assumes the duties of the Court for receiving,
+A Court-appointed entity that assumes the duties of the Court for receiving, docketing, and/or maintaining claims filed against a debtor.

 CLAIMS REGISTER

-and address of each creditor, the date it filed its claim, and the amount and
+An official list of claims filed against a debtor, usually indicating the name and address of each creditor, the date it filed its claim, and the amount and classification of that claim.

 CLERK or CLERK OF THE COURT

-(see BANKRUPTCY CLERK).
+BANKRUPTCY CLERK).

 CODE